risawitama/monophony/CONTRIBUTING.md

 - Desktop environment or window manager (GNOME 43)
 - Installation method (Flatpak from Flathub)

+Before reporting anything, make sure you are running the latest version of the app.
+If possible, [build the app from source](https://gitlab.com/zehkira/monophony/-/blob/master/INSTALL.md?ref_type=heads#building-from-source) and check if the bug still occurs.

 ## Translation instructions

 Standard translation files are located in `source/locales`. `source/data/metainfo.xml` can also be translated by adding new `<p>` and `<summary>` elements: